AlicePaws/XComFilesArsenalAdditions-0.8.1g/XCFAA_Readme.txt

 Tracite and other versions coming soon
 Hollow Point Ammo rebalance:
 Hollow Point (HP) and Subsonic Ammunition will now deal more raw damage than their AP/Hypersonic ammo however their armor effectiveness is drastically reduced
+BlackOps Scout Rifle has had its TU costs slightly reduced and its snap shot accuracy incrased slightly